honoyr/ChatBotFunctions/README.md

 ## 1. Overview

-This is the source code for the Firebase Interview ChatBot.
+This is the source code for the Interview ChatBot.

 The ChatBot has the following features:
 - it can answer common interview screening questions about my experience as a software engineer, programming skills, and work authorization status